RESEARCH STARTER

 The Caucasus Mountains and the surrounding region also feature several rivers, including the Kura, Kuban, Kuma, and Terek Rivers.
 These rivers provide important waterways connecting countries in the region with the Black Sea to the west and the Caspian Sea to the east, two great bodies of water flanking the Caucasus region.
 These seas and their ports are invaluable for international trade.
 In addition, power companies in the area have begun to use the rapid waters coming from the mountains to generate hydroelectric power.

-The size and location of the mountains significantly impacts the climate of the Caucasus.
+The size and location of the mountains significantly impact the climate of the Caucasus.
 In the North, the Greater Caucasus holds the cold, dry air of continental Europe.
 That creates frigid, arid, sometimes even desert-like conditions in parts of southern Russia.
 Meanwhile, the area south of the mountain ranges has a warmer Mediterranean climate with more regular rainfall.
 The conditions in the South have contributed to rich soil and bountiful agriculture, with farmers producing thriving crops of subtropical fruits, grapes, and tobacco.
 Abundant grasses also allow farm animals to graze widely over the land.

 Some parts of the Caucasus, particularly the warmer southern regions and the beaches of the Caspian and Black Seas, are popular among tourists.
 Mining companies also value the region for its natural resources, such as iron, copper, and manganese.
-In addition, oil is abundant beneath the Caspian and parts of Azerbaijan while coal and natural gas occur elsewhere in the region.
+In addition, oil is abundant beneath the Caspian and parts of Azerbaijan, while coal and natural gas occur elsewhere in the region.
 Oil and natural gas pipelines span the Caucasus region.
 Using its abundant natural resources, the region produces cast iron and steel, hard-metal alloys, automobiles, rubber products, cement, clothing and materials, and shoes.

-The varied climates, landforms, and resources of the Caucasus region have helped to foster a great diversity of wildlife.
+The varied climates, landforms, and resources of the Caucasus region have helped foster a great diversity of wildlife.
 Rare plants and animals, unseen in other lands, roam freely in some parts of the mountain ranges and nearby waterways.
 Some of the rarest creatures in the region include the Siberian crane, Baltic sturgeon, European bison, and Saiga antelope.
 Other species in the region include the endemic long-clawed mole vole, the long-eared hedgehog, and the mountain jerboa.

 Cultures and History

-The great diversity of the Caucasus extends also to the people who inhabit the area.
+The great diversity of the Caucasus also extends to the people who inhabit the area.
 More than fifty ethnic groups make their homes in the Caucasus, mostly along the Black Sea coast.
 These groups speak a wide variety of languages, mostly from the Indo-European and Turkic linguistic families.
 A few of the more prominent tongues spoken include Russian, Armenian, Ossetian, Azerbaijani, Chechen, and Georgian.
 Similarly, the people practice a wide range of religions, including Shiite and Sunni Islam, Russian Orthodox Christianity, and Judaism.

 Scientists have long been fascinated by the unique cultural mix of people in the Caucasus region.
 Eighteenth-century German anthropologist Johann Friedrich Blumenbach (1752-1840) performed studies of Indigenous peoples in the area and popularized the term "Caucasian" as a racial designation for all White people.
 Modern anthropologists have largely discredited Blumenbach's theories, though many people still use Caucasian as a racial term.